 - Salt and freshly ground pepper to taste

 Meanwhile, heat the oil in a medium skillet.
 Add the onion, garlic, and celery and sauté over medium heat until the mixture is golden.
-Stir in half of the bread crumbs, peas, and fresh and dried herbs and continue to sauté, stirring, for 5 minutes more.
+Stir in half of the bread crumbs, followed by the peas, and fresh and dried herbs and continue to sauté, stirring, for 5 minutes more.
 Season with salt and pepper and remove from the heat.